trywait/yopix-public/README.md

 2. Fill in your credentials in the `.env.local` file:
    - For Firebase configuration, create a project at [Firebase Console](https://console.firebase.google.com/)
+   - For Google AI API, create a project at [Google Cloud Console](https://console.cloud.google.com/)
    - For Unsplash API, register for a developer account at [Unsplash Developers](https://unsplash.com/developers)

-3. Make sure not to commit your `.env.local` file with real credentials to GitHub! # https://github.com/trywait/yopix.git
+3. Make sure not to commit your `.env.local` file with real credentials to GitHub!